 General unsecured claims are not secured by property of the estate and are not entitled to priority under Section 507(a) of the Bankruptcy Code.
+Class 6A is general unsecured claims.

 Section 1122(a) of the Bankruptcy Code states that a plan may place a claim or an interest in a particular class only if such claim or interest is substantially similar to the other claims or interests of such class.
-For this reason, the claim of Fund II has been placed in its own class, because it is not substantially similar to the other general unsecured claims.
-Fund II's claim is not substantially similar to other general unsecured claims for several reasons:
+For this reason, Classes 6B and 7 have been placed in their own class, because they are not substantially similar to other general unsecured claims.